 |Information Technology Manager||4,260 USD|

 Law Enforcement / Security / Fire

 Pharmaceutical and Biotechnology

 |Secondary School Teacher||2,160 USD|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Virgin Islands (US) earn 21% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Virgin Islands (US) is 21% on average across all career fields.

-The base salary in Virgin Islands (US) is ranges from 1,710 USD to 3,590 USD.
+The base salary in Virgin Islands (US) ranges from 680 USD to 1,720 USD.
 The base salary depends on many factors including profession, experience, and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 Both are indicators.
 If your salary is higher than both the average and the median then you are doing very well.
 If your salary is lower than both, then many people earn more than you and there is plenty of room for improvement.
 If your wage is between the average and the median, then things can be a bit complicated.
 We wrote a guide to explain all about the different scenarios.
 How to compare your salary